 (UPDATE – As of Tuesday, July 5 2011, the FTC has taken an interest in investigating the slanderous claims made by the VOCA group, considering their claims are not proven in the literature or supported by any facts… Stay tuned…)

 I’ve attended seminars given by expert witnesses on these case here in Connecticut.
-Personally, while I also find the research to indicate no causative relationship between neck adjusting and VBA(vertebro-basilar accident), I’m more than happy to discuss this infinately remote possibility with anyone in an attempt to put into context what happened years ago and how EXTREMELY remote that this tiny possibility of a slight chance even exists… Here’s a paraphrased summary of what I was told by a physician who served as an expert witness on the case here in Connecticut:
+Personally, while I also find the research to indicate no causative relationship between neck adjusting and VBA (vertebro-basilar accident), I can explain the confusion.
+Here’s a paraphrased summary of what I was told by a physician who served as an expert witness on the case here in Connecticut:

 The case here in Connecticut involved what’s called a ‘spontaneous vertebral artery dissection’.
 This was caused by normal neck movement and NOT by any treatment rendered.
 The neck pain experienced from this will usually bring someone into a chiropractors office, but by that time the damage had already been done by the normal movement.
-The mere chances of a case of this type coming into a chiropractic office are 1 in 5.7 million – or as often as seeing 50 DIFFERENT people with neck problems EVERY DAY, 7 days a week for 50 weeks each year for 330 years!..and AT THAT POINT you may hear about ONE of these cases come into a chiropractors office!
-Now, add to that the fact that only 12-15% of the population sees a chiropractor at any given time, there’s at best a 1 in 7 chance of the above-mentioned scenario even occurring at a chiropractors office!
+The mere chances of a case of this type coming into a chiropractic office are 1 in 5.7 million – or as often as seeing 50 DIFFERENT people with neck problems EVERY DAY, 7 days a week for 50 weeks each year for 330 years!
+At that point, you may hear about ONE of these cases come into a chiropractors office!
+Only 12-15% of the population sees a chiropractor at any given time.
+There’s at best a 1 in 7 chance of the above-mentioned scenario even occurring at a chiropractors office!
 Conversely, it’s 7 times MORE LIKELY to occur after seeing a medical doctor!
 In this case, the patient saw 5 physicians for her neck pain.
 The second of those five was the chiropractor, and it was 57 days after being treated by the chiropractor (and subsequently 3 other physicians) that the incident occurred.
 The patient, of course blamed the chiropractor, even though almost 2 months had passed since!
-So, not only did this case walk into the chiropractors office, it walked into 4 other physician offices!
+Not only did this case walk into the chiropractors office, it walked into 4 other physician offices!
 Ironically, you don’t hear the media talking about how this was missed by the medical doctors on the case.
-Speaking of which, even by chance, cases like this are then more likely to present in a primary care physicians’ office…and did!
+Cases like this are then more likely to present in a primary care physicians’ office…and did!
 I guess it’s just easy to blame the chiropractor!

 In a research study published in Spine by Cassidy et al, it was also concluded that there is no causal relationship between stroke and chiropractic adjustments.
 It also states that any observed association between a VBA stroke and chiropractic manipulation (as well as its apparent association with PCP visits) is likely due to patients with an undiagnosed vertebral artery dissection seeking care for neck pain and headache prior to their stroke.

-Here is the statement from FVS(Foundation for Vertebral Subluxation) regarding the accusation that chiropractic care somehow is causally related to strokes.
-There will be more to follow on this, but rest assured, if there were a risk posed that was worth posting about or that were statistically significant, I would have no problem discussing it.
+Here is the statement from FVS (Foundation for Vertebral Subluxation) regarding the accusation that chiropractic care somehow is causally related to strokes.
+There will be more to follow on this, but if there were a risk posed that was worth posting about or that were statistically significant, I would have no problem discussing it.
 However since no such relationship occurs, it’s inappropriate for me to do so.

 In reality, chiropractors are well-trained in screening patients that may be in the higher risk categories for having a stroke.
 Should someone even fit that category, the administration of adjustments to the neck are most often tempered.
 In my office, I see patients who have experienced the symptoms of stroke (like numbness, migranes, etc.), but this does not mean they haven’t suffered from one.
 This is where the clinical exam and diagnostic interpretation come into play.
 Add to that the treatment plan and the adjustment itself, and the entire clinical picture becomes clearer for who gets treated, and with which treatment.